piot/enias/tutorial/readme.md

 This magical value is the memory location (in hex) where Enias knows to look for the sprites.

-6. With the help of this constant and the registers `x` (usually used for offsets) and `a` (usually used for counting) we can set the X position of sprite nr 0 (C-style code on the right):
+6. With the help of this constant and the registers `x` (usually used for offsets) and `a` (usually used for doing math) we can set the X position of sprite nr 0 (C-style code on the right):

 ```6502
     ldx #00                 ; x = 0